 My perspective about personal goals and resolutions is this: no one is going to do it for you.
 If you want it, YOU have to go get it.
 Staying reactive to things in life isn’t life, that’s existence…you just exist.
 But when you use your knowledge, resources, talents, strength, and creativity to go after your own goals…that’s not only productive, that’s doing more than existing.

-This is YOUR year; take things step-by-step, check your motivation, use specifics when setting goals, and FOCUS.
-May your year be filled with dreams, plans, and amazing goals for your soul.
+Take things step-by-step, check your motivation, use specifics when setting goals, and FOCUS.
+May you be filled with dreams, plans, and amazing goals for your soul.